i3p9/personalwebsiteV2/src/markdown-pages/post-3.md

 ## Implementation

-For Imgbb uploads, I currently have [Imgbb.sh](https://github.com/i3p9/Imgbb.sh) on github which works as a command-line tool to upload images, will eventually implement uploading to album support.
+For Imgbb uploads, I currently have <a class="highlight" href="https://github.com/i3p9/Imgbb.sh">Imgbb.sh</a> on github which works as a command-line tool to upload images, will eventually implement uploading to album support.

 I also have a Shortcuts on iOS (And now on macOS too, Monterey) to deal with uploading them.
-I have implemented my new method on the Shortcut already, which you can grab from [here](https://www.icloud.com/shortcuts/0d75372f52ab4fd198025ff4361b42dd), supports iOS/iPadOS 14 or above, and macOS Monetery 12 or above.
+I have implemented my new method on the Shortcut already, <span class="mark">which you can grab</span> from <a class="highlight" href="https://www.icloud.com/shortcuts/0d75372f52ab4fd198025ff4361b42dd">here</a>, supports iOS/iPadOS 14 or above, and macOS Monetery 12 or above.
 On first run, it has a easy setup to input API key and Album ID.